RubenZafra/RubenZafra/README.md

 - 👋 Hi, I’m @RubenZafra
-- 👀 I’m interested in creating plugins and audio software
+- 👀 I’m interested in Software Development (Frontend).
+Creating plugins and audio software is my goal.
-- 🌱 I’m currently learning C++ and JUCE framework
+- 🌱 I’m currently learning in a Bootcamp HTML, CSS, JS, React, Node, MongoDB... and C++ and the JUCE framework by myself.
-- 💞️ I’m looking to collaborate on audio projects
+- 💞️ I’m looking to collaborate on software projects and internship/junior role in a company.
 - 📫 How to reach me rubenreamps@gmail.com

 <!---